 Grapple Challenges for Sub-Compact Tractors

 First, most grapples are large and heavy.
 This is the biggest issue with grapples and sub-compact tractors.
 With lift capacities of under 1000 lbs (to full height), we simply cannot afford to devote 400 lbs of that to the grapple attachment itself.
-So, any grapple attachment which will be useful for a subcompact tractor needs to be lightweight, built out of super-strong steel.
+So, any grapple attachment which will be useful for a sub-compact tractor needs to be lightweight and built out of super-strong steel.

-Another challenge we must deal with is hydraulics for the grapple.
-Deere does not offer any 3rd function kit for the sub-compact tractors, so if you have a Deere, you’ll need to find one from a 3rd party.
-Kubota owners have better options here.
+Another challenge we must deal with are the hydraulics needed for the grapple.
+Deere now offers a 3rd function kit for the 1-series that we recommend if you are a new purchaser.
+If you’re an existing 1-series owner, we strongly recommend a 3rd party option from Artilian.
 Kubota offers a 3rd function connector option for the BX line specifically for grapples, 4 in 1 buckets, etc. This is a very nice feature.
 We’ll not delve into the hydraulics discussion any further in this article.
-Perhaps this is a topic for a future article?
+Perhaps this is a topic for a future article.

 Your tractor will need some sort of quick attach bucket to use a grapple effectively.
 Kubota uses the standard SSQA (skid steer quick attach), Deere uses JDQA (John Deere Quick Attach), but most other brands do not include any type of quick attach bucket mounting system.
 Be sure to check your tractor for the loader bucket attachment mechanism, and follow-up with your dealer with questions.
 Even though your bucket may not be “quick attach”, there may be an upgrade available from the dealer.